Tasty Recipes for the Home Cook

 Do I have to use day-old rice?

 Although day-old rice is preferred, you still can make homemade fried rice even if you didn’t plan ahead.
-Fresh cooked rice is not desired because it has moisture and might make your fried rice sticky and mushy.
+Fresh-cooked rice is not desired because it has moisture and might make your fried rice sticky and mushy.
 But the answer is no, you don’t have to have day-old rice if you know how to prepare fresh cooked correctly.

 I discovered a foolproof way to make rice that can be used immediately for fried rice.
 My secret—I boil rice in a generous amount of water, just like pasta.
-Then strain in a fine mesh sieve under cold running water.
+Then, strain in a fine mesh sieve under cold running water.
 This method yields fluffy rice with a slight chew that can be substituted for cold, day-old ones.

-If you want to your rice to be REALLY dry, line a baking sheet with a couple layers of paper towels, then top with parchment paper.
+If you want your rice to be REALLY dry, line a baking sheet with a couple layers of paper towels, then top with parchment paper.
 Spread the rice over the parchment paper as thinly as possible.
 Let sit for 30 minutes in the fridge or 60 minutes at room temperature to dry out.

 Pork Fried Rice